Skip to content

 Authentication Function Specifies a custom-written function as the authentication function

-Users can add authentication configurations in "Manage / API Authentication" and then specify the added authentication configurations in "Synchronous / Asynchronous API Configurations".
+Users can add authentication configurations in "Manage / API Authentication" and then specify the added authentication configurations in "Synchronous / Asynchronous API Configuration".

-If high security is required, HTTPS must be used to access the interface
+If high security is required, please ensure to access the interface using HTTPS

 Fixed Field Authentication

-Fixed field authentication is the simplest authentication method, where the client and DataFlux Func agree to include a specific field and its value in a certain part of the request (Header, Query, or Body).
-This content is attached in every call to complete authentication.
+Fixed field authentication is the simplest authentication method, where the client and DataFlux Func agree to include a specific field and field value somewhere in the request (Header, Query, or Body).
+This content is attached during each call to complete the authentication.

-Assume that each request must include the header x-auth-token="my-auth-token".
-You can complete authentication by calling it as follows:
+Assume that every request must include the header x-auth-token="my-auth-token".
+You can authenticate by calling in the following way:

 Text Only